ustclug/documentations/src/infrastructure/sshca/sshca.md

 ssh-keygen -s /path/to/ssh_ca -I "Yifan Gao" -n yifan -V +365d yifan.pub
 ```

-In general,  *certificate_identity* is user full name, and *principals* is the LDAP user name.
+In general,  *certificate_identity* is user full name, and *principals* is the user name.
 In addition, one user can own multiply *principals* in one certificate, like:

 ```
 ssh-keygen -s /path/to/ssh_ca -I "Yifan Gao" -n yifan,root,liims -V +365d yifan.pub
 ```

-It authorizes the certificate owner to login server with yifan, root and liims username.
+It authorizes the certificate owner to login to any server with `yifan`, `root` or `liims` username.

 *tip: "liims" principal is used to login to library inquiring machine.*